5zyyy/paper-paws-poc/README.md

 - **Database Error**: Reset database in settings
 - **Docker Port Error**: Make sure port 8501 is not in use
 - **API Error**: Verify your BitQuery API key in settings

-## 🐛 Bug Reports
-Found a bug?
-Please report them in our telegram [here](https://t.me/paperpawsxyz) or open an issue with:
-- Description of the problem
-- Steps to reproduce
-- Expected vs actual behavior

 ## 📦 Dependencies
 - Python 3.13+